MapSurferNET/MapSurfer.NET-Docs/usermanual/tools/msnstudio/export-import-styles.md

-# General Information

-toolkits/ formats etc. TODO
+# Import/Export Map Styles

+This section describes the capabilites of MapSurfer.NET Studio to import or export map styles in/from different formats such as SLD (GeoServer, MapServer), CartoCSS (GeoServer, Mapnik) or MapServer's map file.

-## Import/Export SLD Style Documents
+## SLD Style Documents

+The OpenGIS® [Styled Layer Descriptor](http://www.opengeospatial.org/standards/sld) (SLD) and [Symbology Encoding](http://www.opengeospatial.org/standards/se) (SE) are two specifications designed to describe user-defined symbolization and coloring of geospatial data using an XML language.

+MapSurfer.NET Studio allows both importing and exporting SLD documents.
+Furthermore, it supports both versions of specifications 1.0.0 and 1.1.0.

+Notes !!!
 TODO

-## Import CartoCSS
+## CartoCSS

 TODO